anthonydanger/blog/source/articles/2015-06-11-file-attachments-in-angular.markdown

 passes the form data to a service that takes the form data, and optionally the id of the resource, in the case of editing the resource.
 I think these should really be combined into a single method, but it works just fine like this.
-Notice I do not trust the id of the form, but instead get it from the resource attached to $scope.
+Notice I do not trust the id coming from the form, but instead get it from the resource attached to $scope.
 Of course on the Rails side we check user authorization as well, so a user could not just change the id of a resource and edit something they shouldn't.
 For this article I won't include my